VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 If the target exports metrics with names clashing with the automatically generated metric names, then `vmagent` automatically adds `exported_` prefix to these metric names, so they don't clash with automatically generated metric names.

+Relabeling defined in `relabel_configs` or `metric_relabel_configs` of scrape config isn't applied to automatically generated metrics.
+But they still can be relabeled via `-remoteWrite.relabelConfig` before sending metrics to remote address.

 ## Relabeling